The United States of America is a founding member of the EBRD and an important contributor to the Bank's work.

 The United States – through the US Department of State, the US Department of the Treasury and the US Agency for International Development – is one of the major technical cooperation and investment contributors to the work of the EBRD.
 Key areas of support comprise development of small and medium-sized enterprises, modernisation of infrastructure and the expansion of the financial sector.
 Most recently, financial support from the US underpinned our Advice for Small Business programmes in the Kyrgyz Republic, Tajikistan and Ukraine.

-It is a contributor to several multi-donor funds, including a US$ 2 million to the Small Business Impact Fund in 2016 and a US$ 1 million replenishment of the EBRD-Ukraine Stabilisation and Sustainable Growth Multi-Donor Account.
+It is a contributor to several multi-donor funds, including a the Small Business Impact Fund, EBRD-Ukraine Stabilisation and Sustainable Growth Multi-Donor Account and , Eastern Europe Energy Efficiency and Environment Partnership (E5P) Fund.

 American banks are also involved in the Trade Facilitation Programme through which the EBRD guarantees the payment of trade finance instruments issued by banks in the EBRD’s countries of operations to foreign confirming banks.
 Over 800 foreign confirming banks and bank branches participate in the Programme, 31 of which are American.